LintangNov/LintangNov/README.md

 - 👋 Hi, I’m @LintangNov
-- 👀 I’m interested in mobile application development and back-end web development
+- 👀 I’m interested in mobile application development and back-end programming
 - 🌱 I’m currently learning back-end programming using JavaScript and developing mobile application with Flutter

 <!---